neuronsimulator/nrn/vector.rst

     Description:
-        Return a h.vector consisting of all or part of another.
+        Return a h.Vector consisting of all or part of another.

         This function predates the introduction of the vsrc.c, "clone", function which is synonymous but is retained for backward compatibility.